Frequently Asked Questions

 How is your client success team structured?

 Every Marketware client is assigned a dedicated Client Success Executive.
-Our strategists are all former physician liaisons, healthcare data analysts or healthcare recruiters that understand the challenges and opportunities you face in the field.
+Our strategists are all former physician liaisons, healthcare data analysts, or healthcare recruiters who understand the challenges and opportunities you face in the field.
 They make recommendations on how best to integrate MW’s Physician Strategy Suite to support your team in identifying and optimizing growth opportunities.
-And they often live and work within your region and/or have focused on the same services lines your organization represents.
+And they often live and work within your region and/or have focused on the same service lines your organization represents.

 What type of support can Marketware clients expect?